The (Somewhat) Surprising Sin on God’s Super Naughty Sin List-

 Keep reminding God’s people of these things.
 Warn them before God against quarreling about words; it is of no value, and only ruins those who listen- 2nd Timothy 2:14 NIV

-Words have become a neurotic obsession.
+Words have become a weird little neurotic obsession.

 In Great Britain a person can be sentenced to seven years in prison for saying anything another person and at least one witness conclude is racist, insulting, threatening or disorderly.
 It is tempting to dismiss the Brits as high-strung for outlawing something as inane and difficult to define as “disorderly speech”.
 That is exactly the sort of silly nonsense along with tea and stamp taxes that led our founders to cut ties with Mother England in the first place.